History of printing: Ceramic movable type

 Movable type was invented in the Northern Song dynasty around the year 1041 by the commoner Bi Sheng.
 Bi Sheng's movable type was fired in porcelain.
 After his death, ceramic movable type may have spread to the Tangut kingdom of Western Xia, where a Buddhist text known as the Vimalakirti Nirdesa Sutra was found in modern Wuwei, Gansu, dating to the reign of Emperor Renzong of Western Xia (r.
 1125-1193).
 The text features traits that have been identified as hallmarks of clay movable type such as the hollowness of the character strokes and deformed and broken strokes.
 The ceramic movable-type also passed onto Bi Sheng's descendants.
 The next mention of movable type occurred in 1193 when a Southern Song chief counselor, Zhou Bida (周必大), attributed the movable-type method of printing to Shen Kuo.
 However Shen Kuo did not invent the movable type but credited it to Bi Sheng in his Dream Pool Essays.
+Zhou used clay movable type to print his Yutang zaji (Jade hall notes), composed of 28 sections in 7,000 characters.
 The ceramic movable type was also mentioned by Kublai Khan's councilor Yao Shu, who convinced his pupil Yang Gu to print language primers using this method.

 The ceramic type did not hold the water-based Chinese calligraphic ink well, and had the additional disadvantage of the size of the type sometimes changing during the baking process, resulting in uneven matching of the type, and preventing it from becoming popular.